 The scene of horror that she describes is one that no young person should ever have to witness.
 “Upon reaching the place I fairly shrank back aghast at the awful sight presented.
 The approaches were crowded with wounded, dying and dead.
 The air was filled with moanings, and groanings….when we entered the house we found it also completely filled with the wounded.
 We hardly knew what to do or where to go…as soon as possible, we endeavored to make ourselves useful by rendering assistance in this heartrending state of affairs.”

 In 1871, Tillie she married Horace Alleman and they settled in Selinsgrove, where she raised their three children.
 Despite moving away from Gettysburg, the images of war remained in her memory.
 She often shared those stories with locals and many encouraged her to write them down.
 The result was At Gettysburg, Or What A Girl Saw And Heard Of The Battle, published in 1888.
 The book continues to be republished as it shares Tillie’s first-hand accounts with countless new readers every year as her account presents the horrors of the battle to live through the eyes of a civilian.

-Tillie remained in Selinsgrove until her death in 1914.
+Tillie remained in Selinsgrove until her death on March 15, 1914.

 I paused as the words Tillie wrote came to mind: “We were all glad that the storm had passed, and that victory was perched upon our banners.
 But oh! the horror and desolation that remained.”

 Note: All quotes from Tillie come from her book At Gettysburg, Or What A Girl Saw And Heard Of The Battle.